 - Respect the human rights of those affected by their investment activities and seek to confirm that their investments do not flow to companies that utilize child or forced labor or maintain discriminatory policies.

 - Provide timely information to their limited partners on the matters addressed herein, and work to foster transparency about their activities.

 - Encourage their portfolio companies to advance these same principles in a way which is consistent with their fiduciary duties.

 We strive to be a partner to our companies as they face a complex future.
 Working with our portfolio companies to identify opportunities, we aim to support their processes, programs, and policies in creating sustainable value while generating financial returns.
 We share relevant best practices and benchmarks as well as provide connections to trusted experts and tested tools to drive progress.
 During the past decade, we collaborated with companies on a range of topics including environmental innovation, worker safety, worker wellness, responsible sourcing, inclusion and diversity, and veterans hiring.

 Learn more about how we drive value within our companies here.

 Reporting Our Performance

 We believe that setting clear commitments helps drive progress and facilitate transparency, which is one reason why we regularly report our performance.
-Learn more about our key performance indicators.
+Through relevant key performance indicators (KPIs), we track our performance against goals.
+Learn more about our KPIs here.